Emigration from Kosovo: Studies

-Forum for Democratics Initiatives has also found:
+The Forum for Democratic Initiatives also found:

 Report based on the results of a survey lasted a year collaborating with the University of Neuchâtel, Switzerland, and commissioned by the Swiss agency for development and cooperation (SDC).
 It was found that about a third of Kosovar families are taking international shipments, which are mainly used for consumption and luxury goods.
 Diaspora fund to start businesses is twelve-fold higher than that received from international development agencies.
 However, compared with diaspora investment expectations remain low, this is due to the focus on integration rather than on the financial support of Kosovo.

 Based on 'Kosovo - winning its independence but losing its people?
 Recent evidence on emigration intentions', the reasons of emigration that contribute in diaspora forming, vary or are linked to the population needs, thus the quality of educating, the level of conditions for work, unemployment emphasis the desire to migrate.
 But we should be aware that the Kosovars abroad consider the labour force with low education so works that are done from them are like building construction, public service etc.

 Regarding the survey, the first preference for people of Kosovar nationality for emigration is Germany, on the list are Switzerland and the U.S. (both 34%), UK (29%), France (18.2%), Italy (16.4%) and Sweden (15.2%).